2022 West Lothian Council election: Aftermath

 Although the SNP won the most seats, Labour were chosen to run the council after doing a deal with the Conservatives.
 The council resembles the set up after the previous election, with Labour running a minority administration with loose coalition support from the four Conservative councillors, the Independent Stuart Borrowman and Liberal Democrat, Sally Pattle.

-In response to the announcement, former Labour councillor and MSP Neil Findlay, who represented Fauldhouse and the Briech Valley from 2003 to 2012, called his own party "shameful [for] voting Tories into office", saying the Conservatives were "the enemy of my class".
+In response to the announcement, former Labour councillor and MSP Neil Findlay, who represented Fauldhouse and the Breich Valley from 2003 to 2012, called his own party "shameful [for] voting Tories into office", saying the Conservatives were "the enemy of my class".

+Armadale and Blackridge by-election

+In May 2024, independent councillor Stuart Borrowman died.
+A by-election was held on 22 August 2024 to elect his replacement, and was won by Labour candidate Susan Manion.